short FILM shooting STARTS THANKS TO MALDON BANK GRANT

 Also lending a big hand to the project are Maryborough writer Janice Simpson, and Campbell’s Creek marketer Sandy Harman.
 Janice is CMRT’s Secretary and Sandy has recently taken the reins for CMRT’s online presence.

-Representatives from the Central Goldfields and My Alexander Shire councils are excited about the possibilities for the short documentary.
+Representatives from the Central Goldfields and Mt Alexander Shire councils are excited about the possibilities for the short film.
 The region is preparing a bid for World Heritage listing.
 Local politicians from all the major parties have also endorsed the documentary.

-CMRT plans to release the 4-6 minute film online and in a local theatre or two in Autumn.
+CMRT plans to release the 3-4 minute film online and in a local theatre or two next year.